agoransson/mqtt4android/README.md

 }
 ```

-# Example usage
+## Example usage
 The following small examples show how basic usage for MQTT.

-# Connect to MQTT Server
+## Connect to MQTT Server
-1. Connecting to an MQTT server can only be done once the service connection has been established.
+Connecting to an MQTT server can only be done once the service connection has been established.
 Therefore you're recommended to attempt the connection in the service connection object after the Handler has been linked.
-You can of course issue the connection elsewhere, as lone as you make sure the service connection is "alive and kicking".
+You can of course issue the connection elsewhere, as long as you make sure the service connection is "alive and kicking".

 ```java
 // Default host is test.mosquitto.org (you should change this!)